|

 Note that crates, like pallets, must be forkliftable and fit into 40' multimodal sea containers.

 Suppose a custom-made crate exceeds 48" in width.
-In that case, it will most likely not be accessible by a regular forklift and unsuitable for international cargo transportation from the U.S. overseas LCL.
+In that case, it will most likely not be accessible by a regular forklift and unsuitable for international shipping LCL.

-Depending on the circumstances of your international shipping, it is sometimes a good idea to ship in different packing units.
+Depending on the circumstances, it may be beneficial to ship in separate packing units.
 That means you can palletize and shrink-wrap smaller items, crate most valuable or fragile items, and leave oversized items loose.
 This approach can give you peace of mind about the safety of your shipped goods and save gross chargeable volume in your international shipping from the USA.

 Copyright © 2007 - 2025, A.M.I.D. ("American Multimodal International Deliveries")